secretGeek/til/react/getting_started.md

     # Now browse to http://localhost:3000 ...

-This example runs a local webserver (using node).
+This example runs a local webserver (using node). (start, in this case, is an [npm script](../npm/npm_run_scripts.md) in the `package`.json file).
 The part we're interested in examining is the front end app, not what happens on the server.
-But I've looking in the server (a file server.js) just long enough to see that
+But I've looking in the server (a file `server.js`) just long enough to see that:

 1. it is a node app,
 2. i don't speak node,